 If you find yourself avoiding your favorite foods or drinks because of temperature concerns, talk to your dentist about porcelain veneers.
-Porcelain veneers are a durable, long-term option for protecting your natural teeth.
+Porcelain veneers and composite veneers are a durable, long-term option for protecting your natural teeth.
 They’re not just for movie stars or beauty bloggers anymore – people from all backgrounds are discovering the protective and cosmetic benefits of porcelain veneers.

-Since tooth sensitivity can be rooted in a variety of causes, your dentist at Owens Cosmetic and Family Dentistry can determine if porcelain veneers are the best option for your oral health.
+Since tooth pain can be rooted in a variety of causes, your dentist at Owens Cosmetic and Family Dentistry can determine if porcelain veneers are the best option for your oral health.
 They’re almost always a worthwhile investment in sensitive front teeth since the cosmetic benefits of veneers are most noticeable there.

 Porcelain veneers typically require multiple visits to your dentist, since they require measuring and preparing your teeth for the veneers to be placed.
 A free consultation is the best way to clear up any questions you have and get an honest assessment of your tooth sensitivity.